 - Social media manipulation: Calibor manipulates social media from the top down: the sector government informs tech corporations of what should be censored, and the corporations obey these commands.
 Since Calibor is the social-media capital of Mechyrdia, this results in Calibor's manipulation affecting social media for the rest of the Empire.

-- Disobeying the Basileiów Government: Calibor has openly declared itself to be a part of the Left Maquis, as have the other sectors of Texandria, Marcium, Ciapadtyla, and neighboring Vescar.
+- Disobeying the Basileiów Government: Calibor has openly declared itself to be a part of the Left Maquis (named after the Maquis of World War II), as have the other sectors of Texandria, Marcium, Ciapadtyla, and neighboring Vescar.
 The sectors' efforts consist of ignoring the Chancellor's orders and encouraging the violation of imperial laws signed by Basileiów.

 - Sabotage of anti-Diadochi fortifications: Chancellor Basileiów's efforts to fortify the border against the Masra Draetsen are rebuffed by the Calibor sector, which sends its Sector Guard and various radical militias to dismantle the starforts, minefields, and bulkspace snares wherever they appear.

 Under Vyssikah, Calibor's erosion of freedom (per the Galaxy and Empire Sapient Liberty Index) has accelerated, dropping as low as Rank D+ for the first time in the sector's history.